 The name of the course we offer is Applied Biblical Studies.

-The modular curriculum enables us to integrate our Extension Class Programme and Distance Learning Programme, providing both consistency in standards and flexibility for students.
+The modular curriculum enables us to integrate our Extension Class Programmes and Distance Learning Programme, providing both consistency in standards and flexibility for students.

 The majority of modules offered are of a textual nature, leading to a fuller understanding of the message of the Bible.
 Understanding that the Bible is not simply a textbook, missional and devotional applications are made throughout the curriculum.